fscorrupt/awesome-stars/README.md

 - [toolctl/toolctl](https://github.com/toolctl/toolctl) - The tool to control your tools
 - [utkusen/wholeaked](https://github.com/utkusen/wholeaked) - a file-sharing tool that allows you to find the responsible person in case of a leakage
 - [crazy-max/undock](https://github.com/crazy-max/undock) - Extract contents of a container image in a local folder
-- [khuedoan/homelab](https://github.com/khuedoan/homelab) - Modern self-hosting infrastructure, fully automated from empty disk to operating services with a single command.
+- [khuedoan/homelab](https://github.com/khuedoan/homelab) - Modern self-hosting framework, fully automated from empty disk to operating services with a single command.
 - [mpolden/echoip](https://github.com/mpolden/echoip) - IP address lookup service
 - [binwiederhier/ntfy](https://github.com/binwiederhier/ntfy) - Send push notifications to your phone or desktop using PUT/POST
 - [goharbor/harbor](https://github.com/goharbor/harbor) - An open source trusted cloud native registry project that stores, signs, and scans content.